 - Handout: Comparing pre-IDO zoning to IDO zoning

-- Where can I find regulations from my Sector Development Plan that apply to my area in the IDO?
+- Where can I find the specific regulations from my Sector Development Plan that apply to my area?

 - What regulations from my Sector Development Plan were extended citywide?